jessegonzalez/distributed_file_indexer/README.md

 dfi_redis_1 exited with code 0
 ```

 We also have the option to scale the number of containers to run.
 In our scenario we will run 1 redis container, 1 coordinator container, and 3 rqworker containers.
 We are exposing the Redis port 6379, so we need to make sure it is not running locally.
+This will run the containers detached from the console.

 ```
 $ docker-compose scale redis=1 rqworker=3 rq_coordinator=1